dannsam/xenko-docs/manual/graphics/graphics-compositor/index.md

 When you create a project, Xenko includes a graphics compositor by default.

+To create a graphics compositor, in the **asset view**, click **Add asset** and select **Misc > Graphics compositor**.

+* Level 9
+* Level 10

 ## Set the graphics compositor

 You can have multiple graphics compositors in your project, but you can only use one compositor at a time.
 At runtime, Xenko uses the graphics compositor you specify in [Game Settings](../../game-studio/game-settings.md).

 ![Set default scene](../../game-studio/media/game-settings-graphics-compositor.png)

+You can change which graphics compositor your game uses at runtime in a script.

 ## Open the graphics compositor editor

 >[!Note]
->The graphics compositor editor is a work in progress, and a little unstable.
+>The graphics compositor editor is a beta feature, and a little unstable.
 It will be improved in future Xenko versions.

 In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor** asset.